Back to docsNew4 min read

 Ready to Assign is negative

-- Check for duplicate inflows or refunds that might have been entered twice and delete the duplicate.
+2. Check for duplicate outflows or expense transactions entered twice and delete the duplicate.

 Ready to Assign did not increase after a paycheck